 It’s where I’ll work through my hard times, and lay the foundations for my future. “

-(Or words to that effect, it changes a little in each book)
+(Or words to that affect, it changes a little in each book)

-So, the second challenge: go home, write in the book.
+So, second challenge: go home, write in the book.

 On my third visit, he’d written in the book.

 He’d written his statement, declared his intentions on how to use the book, and written some other pieces along the way.

 The fear of ruining the beautiful book was broken, all was good.

 In subsequent visits we chatted some more, we talked about different things, but always sharing ideas, anecdotes, putting little “challenges” in place, just to see what happened.

 Then “I’m glad you’ve come in!
 I was hoping I’d see you before I left.
 Today’s my last day.”

 Well, I took your advice on board, I started writing my own ideas down, what I wanted, how I saw my life, and I realised I wouldn’t get there by staying here and doing what I’m doing.
 Don’t get me wrong, it’s been a great run, but I feel like I’m at the end and need a new challenge, so I looked around, found one, and today’s my last day.

 So… you’re saying it’s my fault you’re leaving?